zkonings/Timesheets-Application/README.md

-# Cranked Out - Timesheets Application
+Timesheets Application
+About This Project:
+Built With:
+Getting Started:
+Prerequisites:
+Usage:
+Contact: zachkonings@gmail.com